-(c) The Commission Director may provide for the repair, alterations, or remodeling of any existing building at the abovenamed institutions, or at any other institution under its jurisdiction, necessary for the proper and efficient administration and to conserve the properties and the state's investment in such properties.
+- (c) The Commission Director may provide for the repair, alterations, or remodeling of any existing building at the abovenamed institutions, or at any other institution under its jurisdiction, necessary for the proper and efficient administration and to conserve the properties and the state's investment in such properties.
 Funds available for operating expenses and revolving funds of institutions under the control of the Commission Department may be used for such purposes, and may also be expended for land and other capital outlay, whenever the Commission Department finds the same is needed for the proper discharge of its responsibilities.
-Any county may convey to the State of Oklahoma, for the use of any such institution, land owned but not needed by the county; and such conveyance may be made without consideration, appraisal, advertisement for bids, or offer to the highest bidder, if the board of county commissioners determines that the same will not be to the detriment of the county.

-(d) The Commission Department is authorized to receive grants of federal funds for the purpose of combating or preventing mental retardation intellectual disabilities, including but not limited to funds for the treatment, care, rehabilitation, or training of the mentally retarded individuals with intellectual disabilities, or for the establishment or expansion of any programs or facilities or research projects relating to the mentally retarded individuals with intellectual disabilities, or for construction of research centers and facilities for the mentally retarded individuals with intellectual disabilities, and is authorized to cooperate in any reasonable manner with the federal agency or agencies granting such federal funds for such purposes, including compliance with any conditions prescribed by federal authorities for the granting of such funds.
+Any county may convey to the State of Oklahoma, for the use of any such institution, land owned but not needed by the county; and such conveyance may be made without consideration, appraisal, advertisement for bids, or offer to the highest bidder, if the board of county commissioners determines that the same will not be to the detriment of the county. - (d) The Commission Department is authorized to receive grants of federal funds for the purpose of combating or preventing mental retardation intellectual disabilities, including but not limited to funds for the treatment, care, rehabilitation, or training of the mentally retarded intellectually disabled, or for the establishment or expansion of any programs or facilities or research projects relating to the mentally retarded intellectually disabled, or for construction of research centers and facilities for the mentally retarded intellectually disabled, and is authorized to cooperate in any reasonable manner with the federal agency or agencies granting such federal funds for such purposes, including compliance with any conditions prescribed by federal authorities for the granting of such funds.
 The Commission Department may serve as the sole designated state agency for receiving, disbursing, or administering federal funds for any of the aforesaid purposes, provided federal law requires such an agency and the Commission Department is eligible to be such an agency under federal law.
 Provided, however, that this section shall not prevent any other agency from receiving, disbursing, or administering federal grants for any of the aforesaid purposes, if authorized or required by federal law.

-(e) The Commission Department shall establish the duties and fix the compensation of the superintendent and other personnel needed at each of the institutions referred to in Section 1 of this act 1406 of this title.
-Appointments to all such positions shall be made by the Director subject to the approval of the Commission.
+- (e) The Commission Department shall establish the duties and fix the compensation of the superintendent and other personnel needed at each of the institutions referred to in Section 1 of this act 1406 of this title.
+Appointments to all such positions shall be made by the Director subject to the approval of the Commission. - (f) The Commission Director shall have authority to provide for the expenditure of all funds for the administration and operations

-SECTION 4.
+- of the institutions specified in Section 1 of this act 1406 of this title and for a compliance with the provisions of this act Section 1406 et seq. of this title. - 4 SECTION 4.
 AMENDATORY 10 O.S.
-2011, Section 1414, is amended to read as follows:
+2011, Section 1414, is 5 amended to read as follows: